utkarshcmu/grafana.org/content/blog/2018-03-23-timeshift-ep37.md

 <hr />

 #### Grafana Plugins
 With the launch of Grafana 5, many plugin authors will want to make use of the new features, and update the look and feel of their plugins.
-I envision lots of new and updated plugins in the coming weeks, and we've made them easy to install and update – for on-prem Grafana, use the handy <a href="http://docs.grafana.org/administration/cli/#grafana-cli?utm_source=blog&utm_campaign=timeshift_37" target="_blank">Grafana-cli tool</a>, or update with 1-click if you're using <a href="https://grafana.com/cloud/grafana?utm_source=blog&utm_campaign=timeshift_37" target="_blank">Hosted Grafana</a>.
+I envision lots of new and updated plugins in the coming weeks, and we've made them easy to install and update – for on-prem Grafana, use the handy <a href="http://docs.grafana.org/administration/cli/#grafana-cli?utm_source=blog&utm_campaign=timeshift_37" target="_blank">grafana-cli tool</a>, or update with 1-click if you're using <a href="https://grafana.com/cloud/grafana?utm_source=blog&utm_campaign=timeshift_37" target="_blank">Hosted Grafana</a>.
 <br />
 <div class="blog-plugin">
 	<div class="row row--md-gutters">